How Much Do Home Renovations Really Cost?

 Grants, Loans, and Rebates for Energy Efficiency Upgrades

-Canadian federal, provincial and municipal governments and local utility companies offer grants, loans, and rebates for energy-saving renovations.
-For example, Toronto homeowners can get a low-interest loan of up to $75,000 to cover the cost of home energy improvements through the Home Energy Loan Program.
+Canadian federal, provincial, and municipal governments—as well as local utility companies—offer grants, loans, and rebates for energy-saving renovations.
+For example, Toronto homeowners can get a low-interest loan of up to $125,000 to cover the cost of home energy improvements through the Home Energy Loan Program.
 You can also search by province to see what financial incentives or programs are available.
 Recently, I got back several thousand dollars for insulating my basement crawlspace and upgrading to an energy-efficient furnace, water heater, and air conditioner.